various images representing LTRC's focus areas

 • Aggregate Tester: $800

-Attach Non-Departmental Initial Certification form (available from LADOTD District Training Offices or download below).
+Attach Non-Departmental Initial Certification form (available from DOTD District Training Offices or download below).
 All forms must be reviewed and verified by the Distrct Training Office before being sent to LTRC.

 Click here to download Non-Departmental Initial Certification form